GravitySketch/BackendInterviewPublic/README.md

 ### Experienced Candidates
 We expect you to finish all points in graduate to junior level as well as complete tasks 1, 2, 3, 4 no more than 2 hours time.

+# What's next?

+### Graduates to Junior level
+Tell us if you are confident to meet our expectation or not.
+If you are, we would move to the next interview and discuss this project with you.

+### Experienced Candidates
+Submit your code implementation, we will review your code and give you our feedback.
+We will discuss your code and design with you in the next interview